arpitkekri/node-RESTfulAPI-shop/README.md

 # Shoping Cart API
-__Build a descriptive RESTful API for E-commerce shopping application using Node, Express and MongoDB__
+__This is a descriptive RESTful API for E-commerce shopping application using Node, Express and MongoDB__

 ```npm install --save express```